 - Sharps, which may be contaminated with infectious material.

-- Performing test procedures outside of a containment device such as on an open bench, or with testing instruments which may have an open well system.
+- Performing test procedures outside of a containment device, such as on an open bench or with testing instruments that may have an open well system.

 - Chemical hazards associated with testing reagents, disinfectants, etc.

-COVID-19 risk assessments should also include considerations for the number of people that the laboratory space can realistically and safely accommodate while maintaining physical (social) distancing guidelines.
+COVID-19 risk assessments should also consider the number of people that the laboratory space can realistically and safely accommodate while maintaining physical (social) distancing guidelines.